Last Updated on

 How to build A Kanga Trampoline with Pictures (23 Steps)

 Would you rather picture’s instead?
 Here’s my step by step guide to building the Kanga 2019 trampoline.
+A detailed, easy to follow Kanga Trampoline Instructions to help build your trampoline.

 1. Make sure you have all the parts needed

 Check your delivery box and mare sure that all the parts are there.
-You can use this image as reference or check your parts list that comes with the trampoline.
+You can use this image as a reference or check your parts list that comes with the trampoline.
 If it’s not all there contact Kanga support or the retailer you bought the trampoline from.

 2. Layout the T-Sections and Frame